JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 6. vectors or matrices containing transformations specified by the `Pair` syntax described in points 2 to 5
-7. a function which will be called with a `SubDataFrame` corresponding to each group when `GroupedDataFrame` is processed or the passed source data frame if `AbstractDataFrame` is processed;
+7. a function which will be called with a `SubDataFrame` corresponding to each group if a `GroupedDataFrame` is processed, or with the data frame itself if an `AbstractDataFrame` is processed;
    this form should be avoided due to its poor performance unless the number of groups is small or a very large number of columns are processed (in which case `SubDataFrame` avoids excessive compilation)